Recumbent bicycle: Recumbent quadracycles

-Recumbent four-wheel cycles have the same general advantages of tricycles.
-For quadracycles with only one seat the stability improvements of the fourth wheel offer only a marginal advantage over a tadpole recumbent tricycle.
-More wheels introduce more weight and more complexity.
-The fourth wheel is only of the most benefit to the single-seat rider when going off-road.
+Recumbent four-wheel cycles have more stability and fewer tracks than tricycles.
+More wheels introduce more weight and more complexity, namely required wheel suspension on uneven surfaces.
+The fourth wheel is of most benefit when going off-road.
 When two and sometimes four riders want to ride together in a sociable configuration the four-wheel recumbent cycle is a viable option.

 Homebuilts

 As with upright bikes, there is a subculture of recumbent builders who design and build home-built recumbents.
 Often these are assembled of parts from other bikes, particularly mountain bikes.
 The frame designs may be as simple as a long steel tube bent into the appropriate shape, or as elaborate as hand-built carbon fiber frames.
 For many builders, the engineering and construction of the bikes is as much of a challenge as riding them.

 Folding

 Several manufacturers offer folding recumbents to facilitate packing and travelling.